CaseyLeask/simple-elasticsearch-javascript/README.md

 In the process of implementing every feature in the requirements, I realised that the solution is a combination of ORM and Search.
 Currently there's no concept of an ORM in the codebase which leaves the elasticsearch code a bit messy as a result.
 Would be interesting to see how close to requirements Rails Activemodel and Elasticsearch::Model could get, for example https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model#relationships-and-associations
+Related data is returned in full.
+While I see `ticket_N: subject` as insufficient, I'm not clear on which fields are needed (it's easy enough to remove them as per your needs).